ArtiomO/rssscraper/README.md

 # Rss scraper

     Rss scraper service.
-    Service created as portfolio project.
+    Service created as portfolio project so there is no 100% test coverage.
+    I am mainly trying to show raw sql usage without orm.

 # Environment variables